kizunanocoin/docs/docs/integration-guides/work-generation.md

 Services where RPC usage is lighter but regular work generation is needed could move work generation to the same machine if a GPU is used:

-1. Install the [Nano Work Server](https://github.com/nanocurrency/nano-work-server/blob/master/README.md#installation) on the same machine as the node
+1. Install the [KIZUNANO COIN Work Server](https://github.com/nanocurrency/nano-work-server/blob/master/README.md#installation) on the same machine as the node
 1. Setup a service to start and monitor the work server process with options for using the GPU - `--gpu <PLATFORM:DEVICE:THREADS>` is required, run `nano-work-server --help` for additional options and details
 1. Configure the node to prevent local CPU work generation by setting [`node.work_threads`](#nodework_threads) = `0`

 !!! info "Node work generation option"
-	A less preferred alternative to setting up, running and monitoring the Nano Work Server is to use the node itself to generate work.
+	A less preferred alternative to setting up, running and monitoring KIZUNANO COIN Work Server is to use the node itself to generate work.
 This should only be done with an attached GPU by setting up and enabling OpenCL with [`opencl.enable`](#openclenable) = `true` and adusting `opencl.device` and `opencl.platform` to match your setup.

 ---